 Alimony and spousal support is a key component of many Morris County divorce settlement agreements.
-A traditionally dependent spouse will want to ensure that they are able to maintain a lifestyle similar to what they enjoyed during their marriage, and in many cases secure financial support which will allow them to receive job-training, re-enter the workplace, and become financially independent.
+A traditionally dependent spouse will want to ensure that they are able to maintain a lifestyle similar to what they enjoyed during their marriage, and in many cases secure financial support which will allow them to receive job training, re-enter the workplace, and become financially independent.
 On the other hand, the supporting spouse will often try to limit what they are obligated to pay in their alimony settlement, as they are concerned about their own financial needs and living expenses.
 Due to the fact that there are no strict guidelines for determining alimony settlements, as there are in child support for example, finalizing an alimony agreement during a divorce or legal relationship dissolution can often take some time, and this is when temporary alimony, or “pendente lite support” can come into play.

 Temporary alimony can be awarded and secured by the dependent party during the divorce process itself in order to help them meet their financial obligations before a final alimony agreement is reached.

-If you are in need of securing temporary financial support during your divorce process, are or facing a petition for temporary alimony, the attorneys of Townsend, Tomaio & Newmark are ready to help you secure the temporary spousal support settlement that meets your unique needs in concerns.
+If you are in need of securing temporary financial support during your divorce process, or are facing a petition for temporary alimony, the attorneys of Townsend, Tomaio & Newmark are ready to help you secure the temporary spousal support settlement that meets your unique needs in concerns.
 Our firm has extensive experience helping clients across Chatham, Chester, Mendham, Harding, Morristown, and the greater Morris County area to settle divorce matters of all kinds, and we are ready to put our legal knowledge and effective and attentive legal service to work for you today.

 Contact our firm to discuss your divorce, alimony settlement, or temporary alimony agreement today in a free and confidential consultation.